 Archives houses a wide variety of university records, student memorabilia, and more.
 These unique collections provide a first-hand account of ISU's operations and campus life to today's researchers.
-To see what collections Archives holds, look through the finding aids linked above.
+To see what collections Archives holds, look through the finding aids linked in the above database.

 ISU Archives follows archival practices by organizing each collection by its creator, that is, deposited collections are kept with the records created by the same office or individual.
 With most collections, efforts are made to retain the original order the creator(s) organized the records.
 Patrons researching a specific subject should expect to review several collections from a variety of creators since archives are not organized by subject.